-Send Money at Duval/Jacksonville Pre-trial Detention.
+Send Money and Commissary at Duval/Jacksonville Pre-trial Detention.

 Overview